$40.00 Yin Yoga and Sound Healing with Dante Baker

-This two-hour workshop is open to all levels of asana and meditation experience.
-Dante will lead a soothing 45-minute yin yoga class to prepare the body for sound meditation.
-For the remainder of the class, you will be taken on a sound journey and experience a wide variety of sound frequencies.
-Sound healing uses tuned, deep-vibrational instruments such as crystals and metal bowls during healing and meditation, balancing dissonant frequencies in the body and bringing them into harmony.
-The tones and frequencies the bowls carry affect us in specific ways–each tone activates a different energy center, chakra, and organ system within the body.
+This workshop is open to all levels of asana and meditation experience.
+Dante will lead a 45-minute yin yoga class to prepare the body for sound meditation.
+You will experience a wide variety of sound frequencies.
+Sound healing uses tuned, deep-vibrational instruments such as wooden flutes, crystals, and metal bowls during meditation, balancing dissonant frequencies in the body and bringing them into harmony.
+The tones and bowls can affect us in unique ways that will leave you feeling recharged, revitalized, and renewed.

 Dante Baker has been a native to the Washington DC area his entire life, growing up in Reston, VA.
 Since his childhood years, Dante has always had a fascination with the human anatomy and all of its abilities to heal, move, and process.
 This interest led Dante to studying and receiving a variety of personal training and massage therapy certifications.
 Through Dante’s own personal life experience and the influence of family and peers, he embarked on a journey that would ultimately move him in the direction of providing health on a more holistic level.
 In 2011, Dante was introduced to transcendental meditation by Dr. Mahapatra Gyanendra one of the personal physicians of the Mararishi meditation course.
 This practice shined a light on his own inner stillness that he never experienced before at that time.